VN Karazin Kharkiv National University: Independent Ukraine

 On 11 October 1999, Leonid Kuchma, the President of Ukraine issued a decree, in which he, "taking into consideration considerable contribution that Kharkiv State University made to training qualified specialists and to development of science" granted the status of a national university and named it after its founder, Vasyl Karazin.

 In 2004, the university was given a twin building (the former Govorov Academy), opposite Svobody Square.

-Russian shelling hit the building of the Faculty of Economics which was subsequently destroyed by further Russian shelling.
+During the Russian invasion of Ukraine shells hit the building of the Faculty of Economics which was subsequently destroyed by further Russian shelling.
 On 5 March the university sports complex was partially destroyed.
 On 11 March — the building of the Faculty of Physics and Technology was partially destroyed and on 18 March — the Institute of Public Administration was partially ruined.
 As of 22 March 2022, according to the university's press service, the university had no intact buildings left.

+In total, the university suffered 12 billion hryvnias of damage as a result of the Russian invasion.
+Despite this, the establishment continued its educational and research activities.
+As of March 2026, the university had 13,332 students, of whom 11,314 studied in a remote mode, and 2,018 attended offline events.
+Many employees were forced to go on unpaid leaves due to the lack of government compensation for refugees temporarily residing in the university's dormitories.
+In June 2026 an underground safe space was established at the university with the aim of resuming in-person studies later that year.

+Cultural role

+During the early period of its existence between 1805 and 1835, the university exerted great influence on educational development in Slobozhanshchyna.
+Its printing press, which was established simultaneously with the institution's foundation in 1804, played a big role in the development of Ukrainian literature, serving as the centre of Kharkiv Romantic School.
+It produced many notable publications, including Izmail Sreznevsky's Zaporozhian Antiquities (1833-1838), Ivan Kotliarevsky's Natalka Poltavka (1838), The Muscovite Sorcerer (1841) and Eneida (1842), as well as works by Hryhoriy Kvitka-Osnovianenko, Petro Hulak-Artemovsky and other authors.

+The university played a major role in the Ukrainian national revival, producing ethnographic studies of Ukrainian lands and contributing to the development of Ukrainian literature and theatre.
+Its students formed a number of Ukrainian hromadas, and part of its professors argued against government limitations in respect to Ukrainian language.
+Among honorary doctors of the university were Mykhailo Hrushevsky, Ivan Franko and Olexandra Yefymenko.
+In 1907 the university started organizing lectures on topics of folklore, history of Ukraine and linguistics in the Ukrainian language.